lamont703/Project_TikTokReposter/data-flow.md

 # 🔄 Data Flow Documentation

-This document outlines the complete data flow and system architecture for the TikTok Video Reposter Dashboard, from content discovery to multi-platform distribution.
+This document outlines the complete data flow and system architecture for the TikTok Video Reposter Dashboard, from content discovery to TikTok reposting, designed for local operation with JavaScript-based services.

 ## 🎯 System Overview

 The TikTok Reposter system follows an agentic automation approach where intelligent agents handle different aspects of the content workflow.
-The dashboard provides monitoring and control over these automated processes.
+The dashboard provides monitoring and control over these automated processes, with all operations running locally and TikTok as the primary target platform.

 ```mermaid
 graph TB